VolvoGroup/dymoval/docs/source/getting_started_index/doe.rst

     With reference to the example above, you can imagine to drive the car only at constant speeds in a range from 0 to 180 km/h on a flat road without never accelerating of braking.
+    That is, you make a first run driving (and logging) data at 10 km/h, then a second run at 20 km/h, and so on, until reaching the last run when you drove at 180 km/h.
-    Your dataset will have a fairly large coverage region, but it will contain little information.
+    Your dataset will have a fairly large coverage region, but it will contain little information as in all the runs you drove at a constant speed without accelerating or braking and by staying on a flat road.